 Have a Conversation

-You can begin by expressing how their contributions and conduct can have a positive or negative effort on the work environment, and how they do their job can affect the success of the business.
+You can begin by expressing how their contributions and conduct can positively or negatively affect the work environment.
+Speak to them about how their job attitude can affect the overall success of the business.

-Explain that the company appreciates each employee and so uses a progressive coaching approach to help employees improve when issues in performance or behavior occur.
+Explain that the company appreciates each employee and, therefore, uses a progressive coaching approach to help employees improve when issues in performance or behavior occur.

 Start With the Positive

 Let them know they’re valued for things like their skills, knowledge, contributions, and time with the company.
 You can specifically articulate examples that make them feel appreciated and acknowledged.

 Describe the initial process for progressive coaching.